Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - Language for opinion
     - Is as likely as not - means that the odds are >50%
     - Is less likely as not - meand that the odds are <50%
+    - Neutral language should be used
+    - state logic/rationale
+    - facts
+    - sources used.
+C-file or electronic version

+- **Types of Medical Opinions**
+    - Direct Service connection - assessment regarding the timing of injury in relation with the service
+    - Secondary Service Connection - Is another disability (non-service connected) a consequence of the primary disability.
+Includes aggravation more than natural disease progression
+    -